 Having separate dimmers for different areas of the restaurant is a great way to control how a restaurant feels.
 With sound, ask the designer about discreet acoustical panels, introducing soft surfaces, and a good sound system with well-placed speakers.

-You’ll need a detail oriented technician and someone with a talent for flow to perfected the floor plan.
+You’ll need a detail oriented technician and someone with a talent for flow to perfect the floor plan.

 The technician will deal with the many city, state, and federal codes that will dictate important details like how much space you need between tables, how wide certain corridors must be, and what you’ll need to satisfy ADA regulations.
 The designer also needs to understand how a restaurant flows from the front of the house to back of the house, and how to allocate space and transitions appropriately.